vimc/bb8/README.md

 # Setup
 Note: Montagu specific setup instructions here: https://github.com/vimc/montagu-bb8.
 If setting up Montagu backup, follow those instructions first.
-Then:
+Then, from this directory:

 1. run `./setup_config.py` as root to configure targets.
-2. From this directory, run `./setup.sh` as root.
+2. run `./setup.sh` as root.

 NB: The `bb8` group now owns the directory, so to enable pulling from git without `sudo`, add your user to the `bb8` group